We’ve all been through the horrors of a nasty stomach flu and/or food poisoning.

 Another great option is calming herbal teas.
 I personally love peppermint or ginger teas after a stomach bug as it helps calm everything down.
 Here are my favorite brands:

-Kefir is FANTASTIC for healing and restoring beneficial bacteria back into your gut.
+Kefir is FANTASTIC for restoring beneficial bacteria back into your gut.
 It’s best to make your own but check out your local health foods store to see if they have an organic, grass-fed kefir (preferably made with raw milk as pasteurization kills most of the beneficial bacteria).
 If you can’t tolerate cow’s milk then look for a good or sheep kefir.
 You can also make kefir out of young coconuts which is incredible for you!

 I make my own kefir using this starter: (It only takes 12-18 hours to make)